 When you’re choosing a new fence for your Anaheim property, the price tag is definitely a key consideration.
 But it’s not just about the initial quote; it’s about the overall value you get over the years.
 You want something that looks great, lasts long, and doesn’t become a money pit.
 Let’s explore how aluminum fences compare to other common materials and why they often prove to be a really smart investment.

-Comparing with Wood, Vinyl, and Wrought Iron
+How Aluminum Compares to Wood, Vinyl, and Iron

 It’s helpful to see how the initial costs stack up.
 Installing an aluminum fence typically ranges from $20 to $50 per foot.
 This is quite competitive, especially when you look at other options.
 For example, a vinyl fence can cost anywhere from $15 to $60 per foot.
 While traditional wood fences might seem cheaper upfront, they often come with the recurring costs of staining, sealing, and repairs.
 Wrought iron, though classic, generally has a higher initial price point and also requires regular maintenance to prevent rust.
 A big plus for both aluminum and vinyl is their minimal maintenance needs, which can save you a lot of time and expense compared to wood.